palombom/SANDI-Matlab-Toolbox-v1.0/README.md

 ## License
-SANDI Matlab Toolbox is distributed under the BSD 2-Clause License, Copyright (c) 2022 Cardiff University.
+SANDI Matlab Toolbox is distributed under the BSD 2-Clause License (https://github.com/palombom/SANDI-Matlab-Toolbox/LICENSE.md), Copyright (c) 2022 Cardiff University.
 All rights reserved.

 **The use of SANDI Matlab Toolbox MUST also comply with the individual licenses of all of its dependencies.**